I have been learning and experimenting with various coaching frameworks to master self-coaching for the past five years.

-All these provided a deeper understanding of coaching skills, frameworks and techniques available to overcome personal challenges.
+All these provided a deeper understanding of coaching skills, frameworks and techniques available to help overcome career challenges.
 Learning from these sources has been great, but implementing the practice in real life is the best way to learn how to coach yourself.

 You can start with these three steps: